 Most questions related to dropping a course can be found here although we encourage students to work with their adviser.
 The process may be different based on the point in the semester when the drop is being considered.
 The Dean of Students office can help a student drop a course or get in touch with the appropriate resource to do so.

 Where do I go to sign up for the Civil Rights Pilgrimage?

 University of Wisconsin-Eau Claire students have the opportunity to spend their winter or spring break on a Civil Rights Pilgrimage to the South, visiting sites of historic importance to the U.S. civil rights movement.

-The trips will include stops at the birthplace of Martin Luther King Jr. in Atlanta; the Birmingham Civil Rights Institute in Birmingham, Alabama; the Civil Rights Memorial and the Rosa Parks Museum and Library in Montgomery, Alabama; the National Voting Rights Museum and other sites in Selma, Alabama; New Orleans, Louisiana; Central High School and William J. Clinton Presidential Library in Little Rock, Arkansas; and the National Civil Rights Museum in Memphis, Tennessee.
+The immersion program will include stops at the birthplace of Martin Luther King Jr. in Atlanta; the Birmingham Civil Rights Institute in Birmingham, Alabama; the Civil Rights Memorial and the Rosa Parks Museum and Library in Montgomery, Alabama; the National Voting Rights Museum and other sites in Selma, Alabama; New Orleans, Louisiana; Central High School and William J. Clinton Presidential Library in Little Rock, Arkansas; and the National Civil Rights Museum in Memphis, Tennessee.

-The trip also will include a stop in New Orleans, with a visit to the famous Preservation Hall, home of New Orleans jazz.
+The immersion program also will include a stop in New Orleans, with a visit to the famous Preservation Hall, home of New Orleans jazz.
 While in Selma, students will participate in a service project to serve the community where the march to Montgomery began in order to fight for voting rights for African Americans.
-Students may also chose to register for Women's Studies 222 or to participate in a faculty/student research project conducted by student trip coordinators.
+Students may also choose to register for Women's Studies 222 or to participate in a faculty/student research project conducted by student trip coordinators.
 Registration forms must be completed before permission is given for course registration.